7 Sales Training Games That Actually Boost Your Skills

 “Still don’t get it.” is inspired by Kio Stark’s “Get lost” exercise and simulates a situation in which you’re earning more by pushing the envelope.

-Hide your phone, play a slow-witted tourist and ask a local for directions.
-When they’re done, go on to asking for more.
+Play a slow-witted tourist and ask a local for directions.
+If the local suggests you use Maps, simply say you don't have internet or that you ran out of data.
+When they’re done explaining, go on to asking for more.
 Ask them to...

 - explain again in more detail because you didn’t get it.
 (10 extra points)